Course Catalog

 Lecture: 2

-This course introduces advanced topics in programmable logic controllers using the Allen-Bradley ControlLogix and RSLogix 5000 programming software including programming input, output, bit, timer, counter, compare, move, and math instructions.
+This course reinforces topics in programmable logic controllers using the Allen-Bradley ControlLogix and RSLogix 5000 programming software including programming input, output, bit, timer, counter, compare, move, and math instructions.
 Students will learn how to create and modify subroutines and configure devices.
-Students will learn industrial relevant skills on how to operate, program and troubleshoot PLC systems and learn system integration with, electrical, mechanical, pneumatic, and robotic devices.
+Students will learn system integration with electrical, mechanical, pneumatic, robotic devices, and other relevant industrial equipment.
+Prerequisite: ELT-264.

 Lecture: 1